zzhangjii/learning-library/workshops/dvcs-5/LabGuide500.md

 Isla now wants to predict the likeliness of new customers to subscribe and to directly correlate the amount of the coupon to how much they are likely to subscribe anyway.

-She wants to take advantage of existing data gathered by looking at subscription patterns on Koolkart website and to develop a model that looks at past subscription data to determine the influence of Customer Age Group, Customer Gender, Customer Country and purchased Product Category into the likeliness to subscribe.
+She wants to take advantage of existing data gathered by looking at subscription patterns on KoolKart website and to develop a model that looks at past subscription data to determine the influence of Customer Age Group, Customer Gender, Customer Country and purchased Product Category into the likeliness to subscribe.

 1. Use Data Flow Editor to Create Model